hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ### Handling Exception

-In the above `PostController`, if there is no posts found for the given post id, it return a 404 HTTP status directly.
-In a real world application, we can use an custom exception to envelope the exception case.
+In the above `PostController`, if there is no posts found for the given post id, it returns a 404 HTTP status directly.
+In a real-world application, we can use a custom exception to envelope the exception case.

 Like Spring WebMVC, Micronaut provides similar exception handling mechanism.